 Thank you for considering the Ontario Federation of Anglers and Hunters (OFAH) as your partner in fish, wildlife, and habitat conservation, research, and public education.
-The volunteer efforts of generations of dedicated conservationists have helped sustain Ontario’s fish and wildlife despite the many challenges they face, but in order to continue to conserve Ontario’s natural heritage, we all need to work together.
-The OFAH Community Conservation Fund collects what had been several streams of funding into one place for clubs and other community groups.
+The volunteer efforts of generations of dedicated conservationists have helped sustain Ontario’s fish and wildlife and the OFAH is committed to supporting those good works.

 WHAT TYPES OF PROJECTS ARE FUNDED?

-Projects covered by the OFAH Community Conservation Fund can include specific fish and wildlife conservation projects, habitat restoration and protection, conservation education, making fishing and hunting accessible, and general conservation projects ranging from invasive species mitigation to nature-based approaches to addressing climate change.
+Projects covered by the OFAH Community Conservation Fund can include specific fish and wildlife conservation projects, habitat restoration and protection, making fishing and hunting accessible, engaging youth in fishing, hunting, and conservation, and general conservation projects ranging from invasive species mitigation to nature-based approaches to addressing climate change.

 Proposed projects must be identified to best fit one of these five categories: